Lutir/preparation/Linked Lists/README.md

 ## What is A Linked List?

 A linked list is a data structure used for storing collections of data.
-A linked list has the followingproperties.•Successive elements are connected by pointers
+A linked list has the following properties.
+- Successive elements are connected by pointers
 - The last element points to NULL
 - Can grow or shrink in size during execution of a program
 - Can be made just as long as required (until systems memory exhausts).